We explain everything you need to know about tax-efficient ISAs: what they are, how they work, and what your allowance is.

 You can read more about ISAs on the official government website: gov.uk/individual-savings-accounts

-All UK residents over the age of 18 (or 16 for cash ISAs only) have an annual £20,000 ISA allowance (for the 2020/21 tax year, ending 5 April 2021).
+All UK residents over the age of 18 (or 16 for cash ISAs only) currently have an annual £20,000 ISA allowance (for the 2021/22 tax year, ending 5 April 2022).
 Any unused allowance doesn't roll over into the following tax year.

 The main benefit of an ISA is that the returns are tax exempt, in essence you don't pay income tax or capital gains tax (CGT) on gains made within an ISA.

-If you complete a tax return, you do not need to declare any interest, income or capital gains from money in an ISA.
+If you complete a tax return, you do not need to declare any, income or capital gains from money in an ISA.

 There's no specific limit for how many ISAs you can hold overall - but you can only pay into one type of each ISA in each tax year and your £20,000 allowance covers all of them.